Gabby Barrett

-Gabby Bernadette Barrett (born March 5, 2000) is an American country music singer and actress.
+Gabrielle Bernadette Barrett (born March 5, 2000) is an American country music singer.
 She finished third on the sixteenth season of American Idol.
 Her debut single "I Hope" was the first top 10 Hot Country Songs debut by an unaccompanied woman singer since October 2017.
-It became a top three hit on the Billboard Hot 100 and has been certified 8× platinum by the RIAA.
+It became a top three hit on the Billboard Hot 100 and has been certified 9× platinum by the RIAA.
 Her debut album Goldmine was released on June 19, 2020.
-Country Now called Barrett "country music's next female superstar".

 Early life

 Barrett is one of eight children born to Blaise and Pam Barrett.
 She attended Serra Catholic High School in McKeesport, Pennsylvania southeast of Pittsburgh but transferred to being an online student at Pennsylvania Cyber Charter School.

 She began singing at nine and doing shows at eleven.
 In 2014, she won the Kean Quest Talent Search.
 At 14, her father encouraged her to sing in an all-black choir, which prompted her to join the Lamb of God Christian Ministries group in Homestead, Pennsylvania close to McKeesport.